SandroPadovan/extended_roar_client/README.md

 It should generally not concern you, as it contains old versions of the ransomware and ways of simulating the C2 server during development.

+## Additional Benign Behaviors

+There are two additional behaviors using Bash scripts.

+### Compression Behavior

+First, create a folder named `compression_files` and store some files as manipulation mass to be compressed.

+Run the script in the background: `./benign_behaviors/compression.sh &`

+### Package Installation Behavior

+No additional steps required here.

+Run the script in the background: `./benign_behaviors/installation.sh &`